cloudfoundry/diego-notes/proposals/docker_registry_caching.md

 ## Implementation details

 We can take two approaches to implement the caching process (pull, tag and push steps):
+- programmaticly drive docker
+- use docker client & daemon

+Both approaches require privileged process to be able to mount the docker graph file system.

 ### Programmatic